NestorGRG/heterostructures--TiO2-n-MXene/README.md

   1. `ASE`

 ## hetero-z-n5.py
-This program generates a set of POSCAR files of heterostructures, where each heterostructure has been created adsorbing the nanoparticle on the MXene slab and rotate from 0 to 140 degrees by tens.
+This program generates a set of POSCAR files of heterostructures, where each heterostructure has been created adsorbing the nanoparticle on the MXene slab and rotate from 0 to 140 degrees by tens through the z` axis.
 The position of the adsorption process is in the center of mass of the MXene slab

 ### Instructions
 1. Make sure that you put the names or paths of your input files in the `mxene` and `np` variables.